The Cartographer's Daughter · Chapter 6

 "Because the network has drawn his attention, and he is the kind of man who goes to where his attention leads."

 The papers would hold.
 They had held at three previous checkpoints.
-There was no reason they would not hold here.

 "Marta Sousa Andrade.
 Of the Ferreira trading house, Macau."

-"You speak Mandarin," he said.
+"You speak Mandarin."

 "I was raised in Macau.
 My father was a cartographer."